caddyserver/caddy/README.md

 2. `cd` into your website's directory
 3. Run `caddy` (assumes `$GOPATH/bin` is in your `$PATH`)

-If you're tinkering, you can also use `go run main.go`.
+If you're tinkering, you can also use `./build.bash && ./ecaddy`.

 By default, Caddy serves the current directory at [localhost:2015](http://localhost:2015).
 You can place a Caddyfile to configure Caddy for serving your site.

 Caddy accepts some flags from the command line.
-Run `caddy -h` to view the help for flags.
-You can also pipe a Caddyfile into the caddy command.
+Run `caddy -h` to view the help for flags or see the [CLI documentation](https://caddyserver.com/docs/cli).

 **Running as root:** We advise against this; use setcap instead, like so:
 `setcap cap_net_bind_service=+ep ./caddy` This will allow you to listen on